Dan Richardson

-Dan Richardson (born 25 March 1996) is an English rugby union player who plays for Leicester Tigers in Premiership Rugby.
+Dan Richardson (born 25 March 1996) is an English rugby union player who plays for Nottingham in the RFU Championship, he previously played for Leicester Tigers in Premiership Rugby.

+Career

 The loosehead prop played junior rugby with his home-town club at Penrith in Cumbria before representing Leeds Beckett University, where he studied Sports and Exercise Science.
 Ahead of the 2017/18 season, he joined National One side Fylde and then spent a season with Rotherham Titans in National League 1.

 On 19 March 2019, Richardson moved to the RFU Championship with Jersey Reds ahead of the 2019–20 season.
 On 9 July 2021, Richardson makes his move to Premiership Rugby with Leicester Tigers ahead of the 2021–22 season.

 Richardson made his Leicester debut on 13 November 2021 as a second half substitute in a Premiership Rugby Cup win against Sale Sharks at Welford Road.
+He made his first Premiership start on 26 January 2024 in a 20-19 win against Harlequins at the Stoop.

+On 23 May 2024 Richardson was announced as a new signing for Nottingham.